 You might find yourself asking: Is it even worth the risk?
 My vet said no socializing until they were fully vaccinated?

-New vaccines are much more effective and have higher titers to help puppy grow their own antibodies as their natural antibodies from mother’s milk start to fade away.
+New vaccines are much more effective and have higher titers to help puppies grow their own antibodies as their natural antibodies from mother’s milk start to fade away.
 The AVSAB recommends: “In general, puppies can start puppy socialization classes as early as 7-8 weeks of age.
 Puppies should receive a minimum of one set of vaccines at least 7 days prior to the first class and a first deworming.
 They should be kept up-to-date on vaccines throughout the class. “ Read the full article here.

 Moreover, we should look at your puppy’s health as more than the one-dimensional factor of their physical health.
 Dogs are interactive and social beings by nature, and their physiological health plays just as an important role in their future.
-A dog that develops severe separation anxiety can become a danger to not only your home but also to themselves.
+A dog that develops severe separation anxiety can become a danger to not only your home, but also to themselves.

 Enrolling your puppy in a safe socialization program can help them grow into well-rounded individuals.